This recap has been a long time coming.

 Despite how poorly I played, the wheels had begun to turn in my mind – with better positioning and use of stratagems, that game was winnable.
 The scoreline was a blowout in the end, but a little nibble here, and a little nibble there, and I could've made it work.

-Getting blasted like that meant I had the bye, but fortunately Apex Rowan was on hand to play a bye-buster game.
+Getting blasted landed me the bye, but Apex Rowan was on hand as the bye-buster.

 Game 2 - RowanBowl IV – Hidden Supplies, Crucible of Battle

-A veteran from the other side of the Tyrannic War, Apex Rowan was running the shiny new Subterranean Assault detachment – Raveners, Triple Norn and a unit of Zoanthropes, along with the customary tidal wave of Tyranid trash that locks you up and holds you in place.
+A veteran from the other side of the Tyrannic War, Apex Rowan was running the shiny new Subterranean Assault detachment – Raveners, Triple Norn, and a unit of Zoanthropes, along with the customary tidal wave of Tyranid trash that locks you up.

-I allowed Apex Rowan to take the middle of the board, and by the time I realised I could outmuscle Rowan, there were already Snakes and tunnels everywhere, the Norns had parked in the middle of the board, and I did not have enough time to open the gap.
+I allowed Apex Rowan to take the middle of the board, and by the time I realised I could outmuscle the bugs, there were already snakes and tunnels everywhere.
+With Norns parked in the middle of the board I did not have enough time to wrestle back the initiative.

-It was a masterclass in positioning and playing around your opponent from Apex Rowan, and a lesson in just how chunky Deathwing Knights can be, as whilst Rowan won the war, I finished with all three units of Deathwing Knights intact and could've very well gone on with it, even with the Zoanthrope Brick threatening to shoot me to death.
+It was a masterclass in positioning and playing around an opponent from Apex Rowan, and a lesson in just how chunky Deathwing Knights can be.
+Whilst Rowan won the war, I felt I had won the fight - I finished with all three units of Deathwing Knights intact and could've very well gone on with it, even with the Zoanthrope Brick threatening to shoot me to death.

 Result – Salamander Loss, 40-76